 How Posture Could Cause Neck Pain

-Next to unexpected injury, poor posture is a leading cause of chronic neck pain.
+Next to an unexpected injury, poor posture is a leading cause of chronic neck pain.
 This is because cervical alignment is dependent on the position of the spinal segments lower in the back, and also on the position of the head.
 Think of the head as a bowling bowl, with all of its weight sitting upon the 7 joints and muscles that make up the neck.
 In order to support this weight, the neck has a specific curvature.
 When that curvature is altered by posture, problems may occur.
 This can take years to develop, which means we have time to learn better posture to reduce the risk of permanent damage.

 When the head and shoulders are in a forward position (think of looking down at your phone), the vertebrae at the lowest part of the cervical spine carry undue stress.
 This causes them to wear down more quickly.
 At the same time, this particular posture also causes the muscles in the upper neck to work harder to offset the forward pull of gravity.